osisoft/sample-adh-waveform-nodejs/README.md

 The SDS Service is secured using Azure Active Directory.
 The sample application is an example of a _confidential client_.
 Confidential clients provide a application ID and secret that are authenticated against the directory.
 These are referred to as client IDs and a client secrets, which are associated with a given tenant.
 They are created through the tenant's administration portal.
 The steps necessary to create a new client ID and secret are described below.

-First, log on to the [Cloud Portal](http://cloud.osisoft.com) with admin credentials and navigate to the `Client Keys` page under the `Manage` tab, which is situated along the top of the webpage.
+First, log on to the [Data Hub](http://datahub.connect.aveva.com) with admin credentials and navigate to the `Client Keys` page under the `Manage` tab, which is situated along the top of the webpage.
 Two types of keys may be created.
 For a complete explanation of key roles look at the help bar on the right side of the page.
 This sample program covers data creation, deletion and retrieval, so an administration key must be used in the configuration file.
 Creating a new key is simple.
 Enter a name for the key, select `Administrator role`, then click `Add Key`.

 Next, view the key by clicking the small eye icon on the right of the created key, located in the list of available keys.
 A pop-up will appear with the tenant ID, client ID and client secret.
 These must replace the corresponding values in the sample's configuration file.